Beinlausse/Autoencoders/README.md

 Convolution autoencoder result
 ![изображение](https://user-images.githubusercontent.com/79093859/134654653-92728da6-f29e-4b5c-b4e2-b306372f8317.png)

-I have made two slightly different architectures of AE to compare them, Linear showed better perfomance, that's why I used it in problems, connected with LFITW
+I have made two slightly different architectures of AE to compare them, Linear showed better perfomance, that's why I used it in problems, connected with LFW

 ### Sampling
 Sampling from Linear is not that awful, but that's not enough, obviously.